sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 * Repositories will be re-cloned
 * Search indexes will be rebuilt from scratch

-This derived data may take awhile to regenerate if you have a lot of repositories.
+The above may take awhile if you have a lot of repositories.
+In the meantime, searches may be slow or return incomplete results.
+Usually this process will not take longer than 6 hours.

 ### Monthly-usage based pricing